SH4RWIN/Tor-Routed-Comms/README.md

-# 🌐 Dark Comm Terminal Chat
+# 🌐 A Terminal Based Chat Application that routes it's traffic through The Onion Network (TOR or Dark Net)

 A beautiful, feature-rich terminal-based chat application with streaming text, color coding, and modern UI/UX.